 Tech Partnership Degrees provides information about degrees and degree apprenticeships for those wanting a career in the digital industry.

 Entry with a postgraduate degree or a Level 5 qualification (foundation degree, HND or a DipHE) is possible but a relevant subject, work experience and a good portfolio will be required by an employer.

 In addition to qualifications, a portfolio of relevant work to show prospective employers will be essential.
 This could be in hard copy form or using a digital platform such as a website to showcase your work.

 Entry without a degree is also possible.
 If you are self-taught, have developed a number of websites and have a portfolio then an employer may be interested in hiring you.
 This can also lead to becoming self-employed and setting up your own business.

 An alternative is to undertake courses offered by non-university organisations.
-Numerous training providers offer web design courses which can be studied in different ways, such as distance learning or part time.
+Numerous training providers offer web design courses which can be studied in different ways, such as in a part-time capacity or via distance learning.
 These providers include:

-You will need to show employers evidence of good soft and technical skills.
-Soft skills include:
+You will need to show employers evidence of soft and technical skills.